craftercms/docs/source/new-ia/by-role/developer/rest-services/get-site-pages.rst

 Get Pages for a Given Site
 ==========================

-In this example we c that returns the list of Pages in a site.
+In this example we create a simple RESTful service that returns the list of Pages in a site.
 The service is parameterized to allow the caller to set a starting point and depth.

 -------------